 This may have to be one of TWC’s very finest recipes.
 If you’re bread fanatics like us, then this sweet but fiery (the rosemary adds a nice kick) bread will go down a treat.

-The flavours work so well together, right through to the thick crust and the dough forms a lovely Mediterranean style colour once baked.
+The flavours work so well together, right through to the thick crust and the dough forms a lovely Mediterranean style once baked.

 Ingredients (for two small loafs)